-For many cities and countries around the world, June is acknowledged as Pride month, as well as the anniversary of the June 28, 1969, uprising at the Stonewall Inn—a moment in US history when the LGBTQ+ community fought back against oppression.
-Today, Pride is a global acknowledgment of these oppressions and a moment to reflect on the LGBTQ+ progress toward equity.
+For many cities and countries around the world, June is acknowledged as Pride month, as well as the anniversary of the June 28, 1969, uprising at the Stonewall Inn—a moment in US history when the LGBTQIA+ community fought back against oppression.
+Today, Pride is a global acknowledgment of these oppressions and a moment to reflect on the LGBTQIA+ progress toward equity.

 Oppression is intersectional, so our health equity solutions should be too.